top of page

 When you put the entire decision for whether a child lives or dies onto that child's mother, you also put the entire weight of the responsibility for that decision onto her.
 Yet, for every pregnancy, there is a man.
 For every pregnancy, there is a child.
 And for every child, there is a father.

 We even exclude men in how we speak about the newly forming infant.
-Abortionists call a new living human being a "fertilized egg", completely missing the point that half of that child's DNA came from the father.
+Abortionists call a new living human being a "fertilized egg", completely missing the point that half of that child's DNA comes from the father.
 The ovum from the mother is only half of the equation.
 That child is no longer just the mother's ovum, nor is that child an egg.
-Immediately, when those two half-cell gametes from each parent are woven together to form new DNA, you have a child.
+Immediately, when those two half-cell gametes from each parent are woven together to form new DNA, you have the very first, complete cell of a new living human being.
+You have a child growing rapidly, doubling in size until their hundreds of organized cells implant into his or her mother's womb where the child will continue to grow, their little face and arms appearing, their little heart beating, where they suck their thumb, smile and grimace, learn to swallow, and practice breathing in their safe, warm, watery world.

 By calling the killing of children a "woman's issue" the serpent from the garden has convinced men they don't have to be a part of that decision.
-Whether she takes the temptation of devouring the fruit in the garden or the fruit of her womb, where God has said, "thou shalt not", he leaves entirely on her.
-Yet, it is his child, too.
+Whether she takes the temptation of devouring the fruit in the garden or the fruit of her womb, where God has said, "Thou shalt not", he leaves entirely on her.
+Yet, it is the father's child, too.
 It is his son or daughter who needs his protection.

-Even though an appointment may have already been set with the abortionist, and most women know within ten seconds of a positive pregnancy test if they will abort or carry, it is still much easier to speak within the calm and quiet setting of a relaxed pregnancy care center listening and having a conversation with a woman, and with a man, who are facing overwhelming challenges while pregnant, than those standing many feet away from the abortionists' doors who have to shout to be heard hoping their voices will carry to rescue those being dragged to slaughter.
+Even though an appointment may have already been set with the abortionist, and most women know within six seconds of a positive pregnancy test if they will abort or carry, it is still much easier to speak within the calm and quiet setting of a relaxed pregnancy care center listening and having a conversation with a woman (preferably before she takes the pregnancy test), and with a man, concerned about pregnancy, than those standing many feet from the abortionists' doors who have to shout to be heard hoping their voices will carry to rescue those being dragged to slaughter.
+The whole point of the pregnancy center is to calm her, to help her out of a feeling of crisis.
+She doesn't have to decide today, and she can decide to let her child continue living.
+On days sidewalk prayer warriors show up outside death facilities, by the abortionists' own numbers, abortions drop by seventy-five percent (75%).
+When an entire church shows up praying and singing outside a death facility, many babies are saved from slaughter.
+The church must be armed in prayer with fasting, Scripture, and the Holy Spirit to disarm the demonic.

 Compared to that, my part now is easy, simple even.
 To convince men that they should lead.
 To tell God's people they should repent and act.
 To put forward a law upon which Christians should vote.
 It's not like it is new information.
 Just new action.